-2.6.
-RS-232 COMMUNICATIONS
+2.9 RS-232 COMMUNICATIONS

+There are several RS-232 communication ports.
+They can be used for interfacing to displays and WAAS GPS receivers (TAS-A systems only).
 The TAS communicates information to certain displays using a proprietary RS-232 protocol.
 Many popular displays use this protocol.
-The communication is bi-directional, meaning the display information can be transmitted and requests can be sent from the display to the TAS.
+The communication is bi-directional, meaning the traffic information can be transmitted to the display and requests can be sent from the display to the TAS.
 Features such as N-number display, altitude alerter, and Approach mode can only be communicated by RS-232.
 Not all displays utilize all features.
 RS-232, if available, is the preferred communications protocol.
 The display manufacturers have information regarding the interface capability of their equipment with the TAS.